kpumuk/meta-tags/README.md

 ### Nofollow

-Nofollow meta tag tells a search engine not to follow the links on a specific page.
-It's entirely likely that a robot might find the same links on some other page without a nofollow (perhaps on some other site), and so still arrives at your undesired page.
+Nofollow meta tags tell a search engine not to follow the links on a specific page.
+It is entirely possible that a robot might find the same links on another page without a nofollow attribute, perhaps on another site, and still arrive at your undesired page.

 ```ruby
 set_meta_tags nofollow: true